 - Private residential signs limited to 150 square inches.
 Certain institutional uses, such as churches and nursing homes, are permitted to have larger signs, which require permits.

 - Election signs are only allowed on private property and are limited to five square feet per sign.
-Signs should be removed seven days following the election.

 Review RequirementsReview the City of Rockville’s sign regulations and City Code to understand the guidelines required by the city.

 - All signs must be on same premises as the business.